-Iranian hackers wage cyber campaign amid tensions with US
+AP sources: US struck Iranian military computers this week

 In 2016, the U.S. indicted Iranian hackers for a series of punishing cyberattacks on U.S. banks and a small dam outside of New York City.

-U.S. Cyber Command refused to comment on the latest Iranian activity.
+The Defense Department refused to comment on the latest Iranian activity.
 “As a matter of policy and for operational security, we do not discuss cyberspace operations, intelligence or planning,” Pentagon spokeswoman Heather Babb said in a statement.
 The White House did not respond to a request for comment.

 Despite the apparent cyber campaign, experts say the Iranians would not necessarily immediately exploit any access they gain into computer systems and may seek to maintain future capabilities should their relationship with the U.S. further deteriorate.